 The day started at a cafe downtown La Paz where we met our guide and fellow bikers.
 We were eight in total: us, an Australian couple, an English doctor, a German couple and an Austrian.
 Our guide, Steve, was from New Zealand and he had been doing this for some time.

-Death Road (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
+Death Road in Bolivia (formal name: the North Yungas Road) is a 64 km mostly downhill stretch of treacheries turns and 600-metre drops that connects La Paz with the Amazon rainforest in the north.
 Every year, 25,000 dare-devils cycle on it, and 200-300 of them gets killed from crashes or falling off the steep cliffs.
 And yet, here I was, signing off my life.

 With the legal work out of the way, we could begin our ascend to La Cumbre at 4,615 meters.
 At the point of take-off, Steve gave us a thorough introduction to the ground rules of biking Death Road and then passed around a small bottle of what looked like water.
 He explained that drinking then spitting some of it on the bike front wheel would count as a blessing to Pachamama, the goddess Mother Earth.
 And who would want to offend her today of all days?
 Um, not me!
 So, I took a huge swig of it, but before I could swallow, it aggressively numbed out my mouth and throat.